Skill File Generation¶

 acli skill --bin myapp # Generate from any installed ACLI tool

-acli skill --bin myapp --out SKILLS.md
+acli skill --bin myapp --out SKILL.md

 Programmatically¶